 |

-Mary Payne, Knees Club Founder, recalls the week's Big L highlights February 1st, 1966 was the date when Camp Coffee began sponsoring TW's 11am Coffee Break spot, while Cema Bingo cut its regular slot by half, to 15 minutes Saturday, February 5th was an exciting day for me.
+Mary Payne, Knees Club Founder, kneecalls the week's Big L highlights February 1st, 1966 was the date when Camp Coffee began sponsoring TW's 11am Coffee Break spot.
+One delightful description calls Camp: "A glutinous brown substance which consists of water, sugar, coffee essence, and chicory essence."
+Also that week, Cema Bingo cut its regular slot by half, to 15 minutes Saturday, February 5th was an exciting day for me.
 At around 10.45am, TW thanked the Knees Club for the birthday card we had sent him.
-Later, Lynn and I caught the train for our second visit to London's Marquee Club in Wardour Street, for the Radio London Club Afternoon.
+Later that day, Club Official Lynn and I caught the train for our second visit to London's Marquee Club in Wardour Street, for the Radio London Club Afternoon.
 We kissed Dave Cash (member #10) and got him to autograph both my Knees Club card and my knee!
-(I have to kneeport that his has since washed off.)
-Dave promised to promote the club on his Rabbit Patch programme and gave a public plug to Knees Monthly during the Marquee show, Dave also confirmed that he still had in his possession the Kenny and Cash scarf!
+(I have to kneeport that this quickly washed off.)
+Dave promised to promote our illustrious club on his Rabbit Patch programme and gave a public plug to Knees Monthly during the Marquee show.
+Dave also confirmed that he still had in his possession the Kenny and Cash scarf!
 In fact he told us he had recently worn it to host a disco!
 Dr Who's famous garment had nothing on the 15-yard-long multi-coloured scarf to which my friends and I had contributed knitted segments of varying lengths (and widths!) in the summer of 1965, for the benefit of Kenny and Cash.
-At our school fete, we'd even run a fund-raising 'guess the length of the scarf' stall!
-My diary records that I also entered a Marquee mime competition, (I didn't win) but fails to mention the name of the record I was miming to!
+Well, it can get parky on the North Sea, even in summer.
+At the Lady Verney High School fete, we'd even run a fund-raising 'guess the length of the scarf' stall!
+My diary records that on that memorable Saturday, I also entered a Marquee mime competition, (I didn't win) but I failed to reveal the name of the record I was miming to!
 See the Knees Club 40th Anniversary feature. |

 The Caroline 'Countdown Sixty' chart (south ship) for this week is here